Ascyii/Ascyii/README.md

 - 👋 Hi, I’m Jonas
-- 👀 I’m interested in python, rust, math, phyiscs and logic
-- 🌱 I’m currently learning how to think precisely
-- 📫 Discord: Ascyii#5565

 <!---
 Ascyii/Ascyii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.